ayeshaq2/WITS_Site/README.md

 This is the repo for the live version of the WITS website at www.wits-uwo.ca.

 .env file should never be pushed on the repo.
+It exists only on the Digital Ocean droplet.
+All references to it should be done using the `os` module in Python.
+See `server.py` for how to reference the keys in a safe manner.
 It contains sensitive API keys that cannot be shared with malicious attackers.

 # Testing
 This repo contains a Heroku valid procfile that you can use to test changes before pushing them to production.
 Once changes are pushed to the repo, open up Heroku and deploy this repo as an app.
 A project specific url should be created that you can use to test any changes you've made.